andystanley/canplfantasy/README.md

 5. Write some code
 6. Create a Pull Request

-We'll take a look as soon as we can and do our best to get it pushed through :)
+We'll take a a look as soon as we can :)